HISTORY OF GSI

 In 2006, Faith Community Church changed its name to The Gate Church of the High Desert and in keeping with this direction and for continuity purposes, Greater Hope International became Gateway Strategies International.

-GSI expanded its training capacity in the nations with emphasis on spiritual formation, spiritual family, and church development.
-The Kingdom message was released throughout the nations with conferences, workshops and seminars.
+GSI expanded its training capacity in the nations with emphasis on spiritual formation, family development, and church and faith-based consulting.
+Personal, organizational and social transformation are pursued throughout the nations with conferences, workshops and seminars.

-Since 2006, GSI has had a significant impact throughout the earth reaching over 250,000 souls, training over 30,000 leaders, ministering to over 10,000 families and assisting in the birthing and/or revitalization of over 1,500 churches.
+Since 2006, GSI has had a significant impact throughout the earth reaching over 250,000 people, training over 30,000 leaders, ministering to over 10,000 families and assisting in the birthing and/or revitalization of over 1,500 churches and faith based organizations.

-The future for GSI is even brighter with the re-launch of the Gateway Institute for Ministry Development.
-GSI will continue to serve the local churches and the community through the Disciple Life Initiative, the Family Life Initiative, the Church Life Initiative, the Faith and Culture Initiative as well as the Global Mission Initiative.
+The future for GSI is even brighter with the re-launch of the Gateway Leadership Institute.
+GSI will continue to serve the local communities through the Family Life Initiative, the Church Life Initiative, the Faith and Culture Initiative as well as the Global Mission Initiative.